 If one has been led to believe that sex offender legislation represents an organized movement of psychiatrists and other medical experts to monopolize an element of society heretofore dominated by the legal mind, he is in error.
-Many psychiatrists, for example, are strongly of the opinion that psychopathic personalities are incurable, hence these critics are most likely to recommend wider use of the indeterminate sentence, with life sentences reserved for hopeless cases.88 This does not indicate that such critics are hostile to the idea of curing the psychopath, but rather an unwillingness to release the offender from penitentiary confinement until more reliable techniques of psychotherapy are developed, atry, Circular Letter 131, Feb.
-12, 1949.
+Many psychiatrists, for example, are strongly of the opinion that psychopathic personalities are incurable, hence these critics are most likely to recommend wider use of the indeterminate sentence, with life sentences reserved for hopeless cases.88 This does not indicate that such critics are hostile to the idea of curing the psychopath, but rather an unwillingness to release the offender from penitentiary confinement until more reliable techniques of psychotherapy are developed.

-Anothr group of prominent psychiatrists89 recommends a present Pennsylvania statuteoo as an excellent model for other states to adopt.
+Anothr group of prominent psychiatrists89 recommends a present Pennsylvania statute90 as an excellent model for other states to adopt.